top of page

 mnist = tf.keras.datasets.mnist

-# Split into training and testing data
+# Split into training and testing datasets

 (x_train, y_train), (x_test, y_test) = mnist.load_data()

-# Normalize the pixel values to be between 0 and 1
+# Normalize pixel values

 x_train, x_test = x_train / 255.0, x_test / 255.0